 - Ensuring approved designs are not diluted in the construction or procurement processes

 The morning session will focus on policy updates, guidance and next steps for incorporating good quality design in planning.
 With particular mention of the emphasis of design in the NPPF, the Building Better Building Beautiful Commission and forthcoming MHCLG design toolkit.

 The afternoon session will examine how to work with and ensure good quality design in practice, with particular mention of how to avoid 'dilution' in the planning, procurement and construction phases, harnessing greater community consent for development and effective contirbution to place-making.

 We will provide morning refreshments and a networking lunch.
 Please let us know about any special needs or dietary requirements.

 Who should attend?

-Anyone with an interest in incorporating good quality design in the planning process, including, but not limited to: local planning authorities; architects; urban designers; developers; planning solicitors & consultants; surveyors; city & regional governments; and representative groups.
+Anyone with an interest in incorporating good quality design in the planning process, including, but not limited to: local planning authorities; architects; urban designers; developers; building environment managers; planning solicitors & consultants; surveyors; city & regional governments; and representative groups.

 Our events are CPD certified.
 This event is equivalent to 3 CPD points.

 A certificate is available on request post-event to all attendees.